ResetXPDR/MSFS_AutoFPS/README.md

 - Lossless Scaling (LS) FG, including the scaling multiplier used, is also detected and the correct LSFG multiplied FPS is displayed.
   - Make sure your LSFG app is updated to the latest version that supports LSFG 3.0 (2.13.2 or later).
   - The app will first try to use an LS profile with the specific name MSFS2020 or MSFS2024, depending on which MSFS version is currently in use, to obtain these settings.
-  - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the Default profile will be used.
+  - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the first profile found in the config file, usually named Default, will be used.
   - When adaptive frame generation is detected, a base FPS will be used for the target FPS because the frame generation multiplier is variable and is not currently detectable.
   - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
 - FSR3 FG is now supported for MSFS 2024 as of SU2.